developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 SORT
 SUM

-## Running Queries Directly on Azure Data Explorer Through Dremio[​](#running-queries-directly-on-azure-data-explorer-through-dremio "Direct link to Running Queries Directly on Azure Data Explorer Through Dremio")
+## Running Queries Directly on Azure Data Explorer Through Dremio

 Dremio users can run pass queries through Dremio to run on Azure Data Explorer.
 Doing so can sometimes decrease query execution times.
 For more information, see [Querying Relational-Database Sources Directly](/current/help-support/advanced-topics/external-queries/).